jayaseelan-james/clean-code/README.md

 - Triads: Triads are much harder to understand than dyads due to confusion with argument order and meaning.
 Use them only when truly necessary and with extra care.
 - Argument Objects: If a function needs many arguments, group related ones into a class.
-This reduces complexity and often reveals meaningful concepts, like using Point instead of *x* and *y*.
+This reduces complexity and often reveals meaningful concepts, like using Point instead of `x` and `y`.
 - Argument Lists: Variable argument functions follow the same rules as fixed ones.
-If *args* are treated the same, it's like passing a list, so keep total arguments within monad to triad limits.
+If `args` are treated the same, it's like passing a list, so keep total arguments within monad to triad limits.
 - Verbs and Keywords: Good function names explain intent and argument order.
-Use verb/noun pairs or keyword-style names like *assertExpectedEqualsActual* to reduce confusion and improve readability.
+Use verb/noun pairs or keyword-style names like `AssertExpectedEqualsActual` to reduce confusion and improve readability.

 ### Have No Side Effects